Data pattern processing

 A data pattern is a combination of events, as well as conditions and correlations between these events, used to track various regularities and detect events.
 Pattern searching is used for analyzing and monitoring event streams in real time, enabling prompt response to changes and making crucial decisions.
 In data analysis systems, a data pattern builds a rule by which the system figures out whether the incoming event stream meets certain criteria, thus triggering some actions or notifications.

-Here is a hands-on example of pattern processing in a data stream produced by an IoT device, where pressing its buttons triggers certain events.
+Here is a real-world example of pattern processing in a data stream produced by an IoT device whose buttons trigger certain events.
 Let's assume you need to find and process the following sequence of button clicks: button 1

 , button 2